bytecodealliance/component-docs/component-model/src/language-support/go.md

 > The `go tool` directive (added in [Golang 1.24][go-1-24-release]) installs and enables use of `wit-bindgen-go`,
 > part of the Bytecode Alliance suite of Golang tooling.

-The `internal` directory will contain the generated Go code that WIT package.
+The `internal` directory will contain the generated Go code for that WIT package.

 ```console
 $ tree internal